 -

-Preheat the oven to 350 degrees F/180 degrees C. Prepare a rimmed baking sheet lined with a sheet of parchment paper.
+Preheat the oven to 350°F (180°C).
+Prepare a rimmed baking sheet lined with a sheet of parchment paper.

 -

-To toss peaches, in a large bowl, mix lime juice made out of two limes, granulated sugar, 7 long strips made by peeling the lime skin, and rosemary sprigs.
-Add peaches, stoned, and cut into ½ cm-thick slices (about 10.5 oz.
-(300 g) net weight).
-Soak peaches in the lime and rosemary-infused syrup at room temperature for 40 minutes to 2 hours.
-Drain peaches with a colander over a small bowl, and discard the rosemary and lime peel.
-You should get about 2 fl. oz.
-(60 ml) of peach syrup.
-Set aside and keep it for later.
+To toss peaches in a large bowl, mix lime juice made out of two limes, granulated sugar, 7 long strips made by peeling the lime skin, and rosemary sprigs.
+Add peaches, stoned, and cut into ½ cm-thick slices (about 10.5 oz. or 300 g net weight).

 -